manasi1031/minesweeper/README.md

 - Time limits or recording time in general taken to play.
 - Level of difficulty – Easy, Medium and Hard.
 - If a value is already provided on grid, then state that its there and try again by highlighting the section view.
+- After instructions are displayed, to add an option whether to begin playing game or still read instructions again.

 ![Grid on deployed site](https://github.com/manasi1031/minesweeper/blob/main/assets/images/grid.jpg)